Treverbyn

-Treverbyn is a civil parish and village in mid-Cornwall, England, United Kingdom.
+Treverbyn is a civil parish and village in mid-Cornwall, England, United Kingdom, lying north of St Austell.

-The church of St Peter is modern as the medieval chapel was closed at the time of the Reformation.
-The parish was formed from part of St Austell parish in 1847.
-Treverbyn parish includes the villages of Treverbyn, Carclaze, Stenalees, Penwithick, Bugle (the largest of these), Rescorla, Kerrow Moor, Carthew, Ruddlemoor, Bowling Green, Resugga Green, Scredda and parts of Trethurgy.
-The parish population at the 2011 census including Carluddon, Greensplatt, Knightor, Lavrean and Lower Menadue was 8,016.
+The parish includes the villages of Treverbyn, Carclaze, Stenalees, Penwithick, Bugle (the largest of these), Rescorla, Kerrow Moor, Carthew, Ruddlemoor, Bowling Green, Resugga Green, Scredda and parts of Trethurgy.
+There is a railway station at Bugle.
+At the 2021 census the population of the parish was 9,204.

+Geography

 Hensbarrow Beacon near Stenalees is the highest point of the St Austell Downs.

-There is a railway station at Bugle.
+Treverbyn village is on the eastern outskirts of Stenalees and has the parish church, St Peter's.
+Another hamlet called Treverbyn lies to the east of Penwithick.

 History

 The Manor of Treverbyn was recorded in the Domesday Book (1086) when it was one of 28 manors held by Richard from Robert, Count of Mortain.
 There was one virgate of land and land for 3 ploughs.
 There were one and a half ploughs, 2 serfs, 2 villeins, 4 smallholders, 2 acres of woodland and 20 acres of pasture.
 The value of the manor was only 5 shillings, although it had formerly been worth 10 shillings.
 The manor of Tewington was one of the seventeen Antiqua maneria of the Duchy of Cornwall.

+The church of St Peter the Apostle was built in 1848–1850 to designs of G. E. Street.
+Its Historic England listing states that the building "expresses the simplicity of design characteristic of the early Ecclesiological movement".

 Mining

-The area was once the site of tin and copper mines but during the 19th century extensive china clay works were established including one of the largest at Carclaze.
+The area was once the site of tin and copper mines but during the 19th century extensive china clay works were established, including one of the largest at Carclaze.

-The Wheal Martyn Museum is at Ruddlemoor and part of the area forms the Wheal Martyn SSSI (Site of Special Scientific Interest), noted for its examples of granite.
+The Wheal Martyn Museum is at Ruddlemoor.
+Part of the area forms the Wheal Martyn SSSI (Site of Special Scientific Interest), noted for its examples of granite.
 Also within the parish is Carn Grey Rock and Quarry SSSI, again noted for its geology.